ABOUT US

 Mission and Services

 SAMAHAN Arts’ cultural programs include multi-generation dance and music classes, public and private workshops, a Train-the-Trainer program, and performances for community events across San Diego County and frequently throughout Southern California and other U.S. regions.
-Annual highlights such as the Philippine Cultural Arts Festival, Concert of Philippine Dances & Music, and the Pamana Junior Concert showcase students’ growth and accomplishments.
-Our ensembles — the SAMAHAN Philippine Dance Company, Rondalla Music, and Pakaraguian Kulintang Ensemble — continue to be recognized as foremost ethnic performing groups in San Diego County.
+Annual highlights such as the Philippine Cultural Arts Festival, Concert of Filipino Folk Dances & Music, and the Pamana Junior Concert showcase students’ growth and accomplishments.
+Our ensembles — the SAMAHAN Philippine Dance Company, Rondalla Music, and Pakaraguian Kulintang Ensemble — are recognized as foremost ethnic performing groups in San Diego County.

 IN MEMORIAM